-I would wager a guess that the most used word in a child’s vocabulary is the word “mom”.
-And that’s just counting the first year they learn to speak.
+I would wager a guess that the most used word in a child’s vocabulary is “mom”.

-No matter how much I tried to get our children to say “mom” in the beginning, I quickly learned to regret it once their speech caught momentum.
+No matter how much I tried to get our littles to say “mom” in the beginning, I quickly learned to regret it once their speech got momentum.
 Especially when said child repeated that same word a hundred times in a sentence, just because.
-(Cue the eye twitching.)
+(Cue eye twitching.)

 Don’t get me wrong, I love being called Mom.
 I love being a mom.
 I just don’t appreciate the endearing term on repeat.
 Even now that my girls are in double digits, all it takes is two or more of them trying to get my attention and I’m on the fast track to losing my sanity and my patience.

 And I know I’m not alone in this.
 If you have a child old enough to talk, you get me, right?
 Right?!
 (Please say yes…)

 I can joke about this now, but I remember a time when I really struggled to find the humor in this daily, never-ending struggle of trying to be a patient parent.

 It wasn’t the children needing my attention that had me taking a deep breath (ok, many), but the overwhelm and frustration of having young children who needed a mom who was tapped out on all levels.

 The constantly being pulled in three different directions.
 The dealing with an unrealistic expectation of what motherhood should look like.
 The struggle to maintain my patience level and be the mom I really wanted to be.